Special elements in lattices of semigroup varieties: The lattice

-Indeed, Theorem~\ref{SEM lmod} shows that a semigroup variety is 0-reduced if and only if it is lower-modular and does not contain the variety $\mathcal{SL}$.
-It remains to define the variety $\mathcal{SL}$.
-Theorem~\ref{SEM costand,neutr} together with the well-known description of atoms of the lattice \textbf{SEM} (see~\cite[Section~1]{Shevrin-Vernikov-Volkov-09}, for instance) imply that this lattice contains exactly two neutral atoms, namely the varieties $\mathcal{SL}$ and $\mathcal{ZM}$.
-Recall that a semigroup variety $\mathcal V$ is called \emph{chain} if the lattice $L(\mathcal V)$ is a chain.
-It is well known that the variety $\mathcal{ZM}$ is properly contained in some chain variety, while the variety $\mathcal{SL}$ is not (see~\cite{Vernikov-12}, for instance, for more details).
-Combining the mentioned observations, we see that the class of all 0-reduced varieties may be defined as the class \textbf K of semigroup varieties with the following properties: \begin{itemize} \item[(i)]every member of \textbf K is a lower-modular variety; \item[(ii)]if $\mathcal V\in\mathbf K$ and $\mathcal V$ contains some neutral atom $\mathcal A$ then $\mathcal A$ is properly contained in some chain variety. \end{itemize} It is evident that properties~(i) and~(ii) may be written by simple first-order formulas with one free variable.
+Indeed, Theorem~\ref{SEM lmod} shows that a semigroup variety is 0-reduced if and only if it is lower-modular and does not contain the variety $\mathbf{SL}$.
+It remains to define the variety $\mathbf{SL}$.
+Theorem~\ref{SEM costand,neutr} together with the well-known description of atoms of the lattice $\mathbb{SEM}$ (see~\cite[Section~1]{Shevrin-Vernikov-Volkov-09}, for instance) imply that this lattice contains exactly two neutral atoms, namely the varieties $\mathbf{SL}$ and $\mathbf{ZM}$.
+Recall that a semigroup variety $\mathbf V$ is called \emph{chain} if the lattice $L(\mathbf V)$ is a chain.
+It is well known that the variety $\mathbf{ZM}$ is properly contained in some chain variety, while the variety $\mathbf{SL}$ is not (see~\cite{Sukhanov-82} or~\cite{Vernikov-12} for more details).
+Combining the mentioned observations, we see that the set of all 0-reduced varieties may be defined as the set $\mathcal K$ of semigroup varieties with the following properties: \begin{itemize} \item[(i)]every member of $\mathcal K$ is a lower-modular variety; \item[(ii)]if $\mathbf V\in\mathcal K$ and $\mathbf V$ contains some neutral atom $\mathbf A$ then $\mathbf A$ is properly contained in some chain variety. \end{itemize} It is evident that properties~(i) and~(ii) may be written by simple first-order formulas with one free variable.

-An explicit formula that defines the class of all 0-reduced varieties is written in~\cite[Section~3]{Vernikov-12}.
+An explicit formula that defines the set of all 0-reduced varieties is written in~\cite[Section~3]{Vernikov-12}.
 Note that the description of distributive semigroup varieties given by Theorem~\ref{SEM distr,stand} may also be applied to define some interesting varieties (see~\cite[Section~6]{Vernikov-12}).